 HOW TO CREATE BEAUTIFUL DIY WEDDING INVITATIONS

 First up you’ll need to create an account with Canva.
 Don’t worry – it’s free.
-There is an option to login using your Facebook or Google details, but you can sign up with an e-mail address if you prefer.
+There is an option to log in using your Facebook or Google details, but you can sign up with an e-mail address if you prefer.
 Then, once you’re in, you will see lots of template options under Create a design.
-These range from A4 documents and CVs to Facebook covers, YouTube thumbnails, and much more.
+These range from A4 documents and CVs to Facebook covers YouTube thumbnails, and much more.
 There is also a specific template for invitations.
-When you click on the invitation template option, you will be taken to a page where you can either use one of Canvas gorgeous pre-made designs or create something completely unique to you with a blank white template.
+When you click on the invitation template option, you will be taken to a page where you can either use one of Canvas’ pre-made designs or create something unique to you with a blank white template.

 Whichever option you go for, you’ll have to choose whether you want a square invitation or a rectangular one.
 The dimensions for a square invitation are usually 14cm x 14cm while the dimensions for a rectangular one tend to be 4.5 inches x 6.25 inches.
 I prefer to go for rectangular ones (as you’ll see in this tutorial) but it’s totally up to you which you pick.
 You could even try making one of each and then printing off your favourite at the end!

 In the left-hand menu, you will see a text option, and under this, you can add plain text and headings, or you can add one of the ready-made combinations of fonts.
-You can change the sizes of these but it’s really up to you.
-When I use this option I like to have my text in several different boxes so that I can edit individual words to make them different sizes, colours and fonts.
-My advice would be to have a play around with the different and colours to see what combinations look best.
+You can change the size of these, but it’s really up to you.
+When I use this option, I like to have my text in several different boxes so I can edit individual words to make them different sizes, colours and fonts.
+My advice would be to have a play around with the different colours to see what combinations look best.
 I like to use plainer fonts for the most part, but I occasionally pair them with one or two words in a more italic and fancy font.

 Alternatively, you can upload your own fonts to use on Canva.
 If I’m being honest, I much prefer to use fonts that I’ve uploaded myself so my pins don’t look the same as everyone else’s.
 As I mentioned before, I’m a big fan of script fonts, and often find myself buying bundles from Design Bundles to use on my invitations.
 They’re super affordable and always look fab!